Edward Dusinberre: Biography

-Edward Dusinberre studied with the Ukrainian violinist Felix Andrievsky at the Royal College of Music in London and at the Juilliard School with Dorothy DeLay and Piotr Milewski.
+Edward Dusinberre studied with the Ukrainian violinist Felix Andrievsky at the Royal College of Music and with Dorothy DeLay and Piotr Milewski at the Juilliard School.
 In 1990 he won the British Violin Recital Prize and gave his debut recital in London in the Purcell Room of South Bank Centre.
 He joined the Takács Quartet in 1993.
 Dusinberre is the first violinist of the Takács Quartet and Artist in Residence at the University of Colorado Boulder.
-His first book, Beethoven for a Later Age: The Journey of a String Quartet was published in 2016 and also won a Royal Philharmonic Society Award in the Creative Communication category in that same year.
+His first book, Beethoven for a Later Age: The Journey of a String Quartet (2016) won a Royal Philharmonic Society Award in the Creative Communication category.
 His second book, Distant Melodies: Music in Search of Home was published by Faber and Faber and the University of Chicago Press in November 2022.

 Performances and recordings

 Based in Boulder at the University of Colorado, the Takács Quartet performed ninety concerts a year worldwide, throughout Europe as well as in Australia, New Zealand, Japan and South Korea.
 The Quartet's recordings include the complete Beethoven String Quartets on the Decca label.
 Their recordings of the early and middle Beethoven quartets won a Grammy Award, a Gramophone Award, a Chamber Music of America Award and two awards from the Japanese Recording Academy.
 In 2005, their recording of the Late Beethoven Quartets won "Disc of the Year" and "Chamber Award" from BBC Music Magazine, a Grammy and a Japanese Record Academy Award.
-Since 2005 the Takács Quartet has recorded for the Hyperion label, making critically acclaimed recordings of Schubert, Brahms, Schumann, Franck, Debussy, Haydn, Janáček, Fanny Mendelssohn Hensel and Felix Mendelssohn, amongst others.
+Since 2005 the Takács Quartet has recorded for the Hyperion label, making critically acclaimed recordings of Schubert, Brahms, Schumann, Franck, Debussy, Haydn, Janáček, Fanny Hensel and Felix Mendelssohn, amongst others.
 The group's recording of piano quintets by Elgar and Beach won a Gramophone Award in 2021.

 Dusinberre regularly performs as a recitalist and concerto soloist.
 He has recorded Kreutzer Sonata and Opus 96 for the Decca label with pianist David Korevaar.